Augmented Reality is more than Virtual Reality

 Fig. 11: Photorealistic rendering of spherical glasses.
 The mirrors are half reflective.
 The displays in the left image are showing a very thin test grid pattern (with lines <1 arcmin wide).

-A complete display design of this type would use only properly chosen sections of the spheres, according to physical limitations by the head shape.
+A complete display design of this type would use only properly chosen sections of the spheres, according to physical limitations by the face shape.

 The 3D modeling (Fig. 11) shows that with an ample clearance towards face and eyes, almost the entire visual field can still be covered.
 It also shows the device to look better and be more compact than the ellipsoidal one considered before.
 Smaller shapes for the mirrors and displays are possible, and should still deliver a sufficient FOV in many applications.
 A mechanical frame construction will have to be approached separately, and also the integration of further components (e.g., eye trackers).

-An irritating property of this approach could be the brightness of the display: in order to produce an equivalent visual brightness, it needs to be up to 4 times brighter than the environment.
+An irritating property of this approach could be the brightness of the display: in order to produce an equivalent visual brightness, it needs to be as bright as, or brighter than the environment.
 This could occlude the eyes of the user and look quite awkward.
 In augmented reality applications, however, only a few virtual objects will usually be present, and they should normally not be in the direct view ahead, as this would obstruct the sight on the real world in a hazardous way.

-A possible measure reducing this effect would be limiting the r, g and b colors emitted and reflected to narrow bands (e.g., using dichroic filters and mirrors), which would increase the effectiveness and the visual transparency of the mirror and greatly reduce any light transmission to the outside.
+A possible measure reducing this effect would be limiting the r, g and b colors emitted and reflected to narrow bands (e.g., using quantum dots and dichroic mirrors), which would increase the effectiveness and the visual transparency of the mirror and greatly reduce any light transmission to the outside.

 The regular micro patterns of the display might perhaps lead to diffraction effects, mainly with shallow incident angles.
 If this would constitute a problem in some cases, introducing some irregularities (dithering) to the display patterns should help.